 The compatibility of different RISC-V ISAs.
 Since RISC-V is open source, there will be more and more IPs based on RISC-V, the RISC-V Foundation will need to make sure there is only one standard.

 The ecosystem is not mature enough.
-It needs a lot of around the ISA to design a real chip, while the RISC-V will have to re-create or at least adopted all the chip design ecosystems that a dominant ISA already has for a very long time.
+It needs a lot of around the ISA to design a real chip, while the RISC-V will have to re-create or at least adopt all the chip design ecosystems that a dominant ISA already has for a very long time.

 It still takes time for implementation.
-Even though there are a lot of RISC-V SoCs are working fine under some applications, it is still a long way to verify and optimize the implementation in real-life applications.
+Even though there are a lot of RISC-V SoCs working fine under some applications, it is still a long way to verify and optimize the implementation in real-life applications.

 Linux on RISC-V, what’s the latest stage?

-In 2020, with the development of Linux on RISC-V, we have seen an implementation of Linux NOMMU version on the Kendrtyte K210, a RISC-V SoC that under $10.
+In 2020, with the development of Linux on RISC-V, we have seen an implementation of Linux NOMMU version on the Kendrtyte K210, a RISC-V SoC that is under $10.

 Although there is only 8MB RAM and no MMU, this has still become a big encouragement for the community.

-As a member of the Open Source community, Seeed has a series of products based on the Kendryte K210 sold on the online store, such as the MAix Bit, the Maixduino Kit, the Grove AI HAT for Raspberry Pi.
+As a member of the Open Source community, Seeed has a series of products based on the Kendryte K210 sold on the online store, such as the MAix Bit, the Maixduino Kit, and the Grove AI HAT for Raspberry Pi.